claydotio/clay-mobile/specs/game-discovery.md

 **Figure 1 (this is a chat modal over an app.
 The browser modal is similar - just different content)**
 <img src="/../master/specs/resources/kik-modal.png?raw=true" alt="Figure 1" style="width: 250px">

+When branching out to other platforms, we'll want to consider the best way to open an app/game in each of those.
+For now, we need to make sure the 'game opening method' is interchangable by platform.

+Eg.
+* Kik - Game modal (Kik API call)
+* Google Play - Webview (potentially APK request - but that will likely be from within the game)
+* Amazon - Webview
+* iOS - Webview, but it may need to be a webview that looks more like a traditional browser (eg URL bar like Kik)
+* Facebook - Facebook webview OR Safari if it makes sense for better retention (and we're technologically able to do it)
+* Firefox OS - I think they have an API to save to device

+### Resolution
+Obviously this needs to be responsive.
+We may want to change the layout on a portrait vs landscape basis as well (Cristian's court)
+Need to account for retina devices with the promo images

 PERFORMANCE REQUIREMENTS
 -----------------------